gravitational/teleport/rfd/00XY-session-locking.md

 `SessionLock`s stored (and in force), it suffices for a session to be matched by any one of the locks to be terminated/disabled.

-If the conditions encoded by a set of `SessionLock`s was to be expressed in a single logical formula, the conditions within `SessionLockTarget` would be connected with logical conjunction while those of multiple `SessionLock`s would be connected with logical disjunction.
-This is similar to the notion of _disjunctive normal form_ of propositional logic.
-In the ordinary case where `SessionLockTarget` lists just a single attribute, the formula would reduce to a simple disjunction of atomic constraints.

-#### Expiration & audit

-There is no explicit expiry field in `SessionLockSpecV2`.
-The common `Metadata.Expires` field is used instead.

-Since the `Metadata.Expires` field is also used by the backends to delete stale data, this automatically guarantees no expired `SessionLocks` will be returned by methods like `GetSessionLocks`, which in turn implies only unexpired locks can ever be presented to the user in summary outputs.

-Historical `SessionLock` records can be reconstructed only from the audit log.
-Every `SessionLock` create/update/delete should cause an audit event to be emitted.

 #### Relation to `User.Status`

 There already exists a field of `User` resource that is used to